vulong97/Python_Adidas_Project/README.md

 To compete with Nike, a US brand, Adidas management would like to analyze their current sales data in the US and see how they could improve their performance.

-This project is part of the CareerFoundry Data Analytics course
+This project is part of the CareerFoundry Data Analytics Program

 # Objective
 The objective is to use the available sales data to provide stategic insights on how to maximize the operating profit of Adidas revenue.